NCAR/NHUG/docs/blog/posts/2024-12-16-vscode-compute.md

 ### Settings Mode

 If the `qvscode` script finds a `.qvscode_settings` file in `$HOME` then it will import the variables into the script.
 The template requires specific keywords to pull values in.
 It is *highly* recommended to copy the repository's `qvscode_settings_template` to your `$HOME` directory, rename it to `.qvscode_settings`, and then modify the values for each argument instead of manually creating the settings file.
+You can use this command to copy the existing template into your home directory:

+`cp /glade/u/home/bneuman/scripts/vscode/qvscode/qvscode_settings_template $HOME/.qvscode_settings`

 The format for the template:

 ```
 system=casper